geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 Note:

 * Partly due to a limitation of the WTMS 1.0.0 recommendations, each *projection* has its own *GetCapabilities* document.
-* You have to use the hosts `wmts{20-24}.geo.admin.ch`.
-This is done to avoid parsing every requests to determine which are using native tiles and which are using reporjected tiles.
 * The same access restrictions apply as above.
 * The same `timestamps` are available in all projection.
 New `timestamp` are added to the former ones.
-* Reprojected tiles are generated *on-the-fly* with `MapProxy <http://mapproxy.org>`_.
-If you plan to heavily use this service, please inform us in advance.
-* *MapProxy* uses the `Proj.4 <http://trac.osgeo.org/proj/>`_ library internaly to transform between datum, except for the reframe from
-  **LV03/MN03** tiles which is *NTv2* grid based (`CHENyx06 <https://www.swisstopo.admin.ch/en/knowledge-facts/surveying-geodesy/reference-frames/local.html>`_)
-* Source for these reprojected tiles are the *native* **LV03/MN03** ones.
-The only exception is *ch.kantone.cadastralwebmap-farbe* that uses a WMS service as its source.
+* The layer *ch.kantone.cadastralwebmap-farbe* uses a WMS service as its source.
 * Note that all layers are available at all scales.
 You have to check for which **tileMatrixSets** a particuliar layer is defined.
 Your WMTS client may either stretch the tiles from the last available level or display nothing.